AIX: State of Network Interfaces

 This check supports averaging the in- and outgoing traffic over a configurable

-range of time by using an exponentially weighted moving average.
+time range by using an exponentially weighted moving average - just as Linux

-The averaging can be configured on a per host and per port base.
+does for the CPU load averages.
+The averaging can be configured on a per-host

-There are three allowed ways to specify a port: 1: the last component of
+There are three allowed ways to specify an interface: its index, which simply

-Per default these are ports which are currently found up and are of types 6 (ethernetCsmacd),
+By default, these are interfaces which are currently found up and are of type 6, 32,

 interface but a group of interfaces that together form a pool.